Tags:

 As she [ . . . ] in my eyes and [ . . . ]

-For her the of the roses grew down the river, all bloody and wild
+For her lips were the of the roses that grew down the river, all and wild

-He would be my first man, and with a hand, he wiped up the tears that went down my face
+He be my man, and with a careful hand, he up the tears that down my face

 They call me The Wild but my name was Elisa Day